Tajikistan: Geography

-Tajikistan is landlocked, and is the smallest nation in Central Asia by area.
+Tajikistan is landlocked and is the smallest nation in Central Asia by area.
 It lies mostly between latitudes 36° and 41° N, and longitudes 67° and 75° E. It is covered by mountains of the Pamir range, and most of the country is over 3000 m above sea level.
-The areas of lower land are in the north (part of the Fergana Valley), and in the southern Kofarnihon and Vakhsh river valleys, which form the Amu Darya.
+The areas of lower land are in the north (part of the Fergana Valley) and in the southern valleys of the Kofarnihon and Vakhsh rivers, which form the Amu Darya.
 Dushanbe is located on the southern slopes above the Kofarnihon valley.